 Organizations with a culture of innovation also put systems in place like integrated customer touch point management.
 Here the voice of customer is ably captured, categorized, and then funneled to product managers, designers, customer service, production, sales & marketing, account receivables, and shipping, or to whatever department might be able to use particular customer feedback.
 Finally, and perhaps most importantly, programs must be created to reward innovative efforts that include recognition and financial incentives.
 These programs send a clear message that innovation is valued.

 While our tradition of innovation might serve as the igniting match, these types of programs are the fuel that allows an innovative spirit to burn brightly.
-It is important to reiterate, however, that these efforts cannot succeed without active involvement from the organization’s leaders.
+It is important to reiterate, however, that these efforts cannot succeed without active involvement from the management leadership.
 Proclamations without management involvement will soon die on the vine.
 When there is active participation by top managers and decision makers, then a culture of innovation is truly being nurtured.